Best 500 Series Compressor picks by our Audio Engineer 2024

 Different Uses and Sound

-Choosing an Audio Compressor is based on how to maximize its uses, and what type of sound you would want to achieve.
+There's no strict standard in the music production world, so choosing an Audio Compressor is based on how to maximize its uses, and what type of sound you would want to achieve.
 VCA compressors usually control transients and give transparency and aggression in the mix.
 VCA compression is useful for recording percussion to provide a precise and punchy sound.
 Mixing, mastering, and tracking are factors taken into account when choosing which type of compressor is best suitable for each process.
 For example, FET compressors are not recommended to use for mixing and mastering since they produce colorful sound characteristics.
 Since they are known for aggressive and quick attacks, they are more suitable for tracking and parallel compression.
-On the other hand, optical compressors are preferably used to compress any sound source naturally such as vocals, strings, and bass.
+On the other hand, optical compressors like the Chandler Limited TG Opto Compressor are preferably used to compress any sound source naturally such as vocals, strings, and bass.
 Tube-based and stereo compressors often are used for mastering purposes to make the mix sound smoother and homogeneous.
+Compressors are sometimes paired with preamps, like the BAE 1023L, which makes sense since preamp and compression settings often interact with each other.
 You can also use the different compressor types for sidechain compression.
+Finally, you have to consider your other recording gear and power supply.

 Best 500 Series Compressor Selection Methodology

-For this edition we looked at all the 500 Series Compressors available from major American online retailers and short-listed 24 of the most popular for detailed analysis.
-We then examined over 490 ratings and reviews from users and experts as well as forum discussions to get the data we processed with the Gearank Algorithm to produce rating scores out of 100 for each one.
-We selected the highest rated compressors in each category above to recommend.
+For this edition we looked at all the 500 Series Compressors available from major American online retailers and short-listed 24 of the most popular outboard gear compressors for detailed analysis.
+We then examined over 530 relevant ratings and reviews from users and experts as well as forum discussions to get the data we processed with the Gearank Algorithm to produce rating scores out of 100 for each one.
+We then selected the highest rated compressors in each category above to recommend.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors